Charging & Remissions Policy

 10. The school may also charge registered students for:

 b.
-Practical Subjects – In practical subjects, so that students may experience a wide range of activities and develop essential basic skills, a number of items will be made either to take home and keep or consume on the premises.
+Practical Subjects – In certain practical subjects, so that students may experience a wide range of activities and develop essential basic skills, a number of items will be made either to take home and keep or consume on the premises.
 Therefore, a letter will be sent to all parents at the beginning of the school year, and to parents of students admitted during the school year, asking them to make a voluntary contribution for materials and equipment used in this way.

 c.
 Examinations – No charge shall be made in respect of the entry of a registered student at the School for a prescribed public examination for which the student has been prepared at the School unless the student fails without good reason to meet any examination requirement for that syllabus.
 If a student has not regularly attended the lessons for a particular examination subject, the examination fee may be requested, refundable if the student attends for examination.
-There may be a charge for examination entry where there is a request from the parent for additional subject entries to be made which are not supported by the School.
+There may be a charge for examination entry where there is a request from the parent for additional subject entries to be made which are not supported by a School.

 d.
 Incidental Charges – No charges shall be made in respect of the supply of any materials, books, instruments, or other equipment (not including clothing) provided for the provision of education, or examination.

 e.
 Student Resources – The school provides a limited supply of supplementary learning resources including revision guides and some school uniform items.
-The school or its trading subsidiary is permitted to charge for these items.
+The school or any trading subsidiary is permitted to charge for these items.

-11. Visits during the school day – Parents can not be asked for a compulsory payment for any visit that is taking place during a normal “school” day.
+11. Visits during the school day – Parents cannot be asked for a compulsory payment for any visit that is taking place during a normal “school” day.
 Voluntary payments (including full staff costs) can be requested, but if the visit proceeds, students wishing to go but whose parents are not prepared to pay, must be allowed to attend.
-They can not be subsidised by other parents.
+They cannot be subsidised by other parents.
 This will likely mean that insufficient funds will be available.
 The member of staff involved will seek additional funding from the Headteacher.
 If this is not possible, the trip must be cancelled.

 13. Residential visits including study visits abroad – Where the work undertaken is not an integral part of the examination course, the trip can be classified as optional.
 As an optional trip, the cost of board and lodging for the student can be passed on to parents.
 The cost of staff accommodation, insurance and transport must be obtained by voluntary payments (normally from parents) if the trip is to go ahead.